As an Amazon Associate we earn from qualifying purchases.

 Which Sports Bras Can Work as Swimwear?

-While we did say that sports bras are not suitable swimwear, there are a few key features that can convert the sports bra into a swim top.
+While I did say that sports bras are not suitable swimwear, there are a few key features that can convert the sports bra into a swim top.
 Therefore, if you feel inclined to dive into the pool in your beloved athletic bra, check if it has the following features:

 - Suitable Material